Keyboard shortcuts

 Add new relation with inverseminor

-Make attribute required: truemajor
+Make an attribute required: truemajor

 Remove a type, attribute, or relationmajor